haziq21/gform-to-quizlet/README.md

 ![Quizlet flashcards](flashcards.png)

 After you complete a Google form, you receive an email containing your responses.
 This script takes in those email files (`.eml`) and outputs a text file whose contents can be copied into Quizlet to create a flashcard set.
+The assumption being made is that all the responses in the email are correct.

 ## Usage